Are Dogs Allowed in Rocky Mountain National Park?

 • In established campgrounds and picnic areas

-4. Watch the sunset from the Many Parks Curve parking area.
+A great way to end the day is to watch the sunset from the Many Parks Curve parking area with your dog.
 You’ll find photographers lined up an hour before dusk to catch the stunning sunset.
 Settle into your folding chair with your dog in your lap and enjoy the show.

 For more ideas for your Rocky Mountain National Park vacation, check out one of our guides:

-Hike Trail Ridge Road or Old Fall River Road with Your Dog
+8. Hike Trail Ridge Road or Old Fall River Road with Your Dog – Shoulder Season

 Trail Ridge Road and Old Fall River Road offer a unique opportunity for hiking with your dog in the spring and fall.
 Check out our full list of Tips for Hiking with your Puppy.